pltdev/Web-APIs-Demos/PubNub to REST API Connector/README.md

 The events it will look for are QD (quick disconnect) connected/disconnected and Mute (muted/unmuted)
 NOTE: In order to work you must edit the .config file in this project (or alongside the EXE) and add your settings, as follows:
-- PubNub_SubscribeKey - this key is provided by your PubNub developer account
+- PubNub_SubscribeKey - this is the PubNub Subscribe key provided for your Plantronics tenant
-- PubNub_PublishKey - this key is provided by your PubNub developer account
+- PubNub_PublishKey - this is the PubNub Publish key provided for your Plantronics tenant
+- PubNub_SubscribeChannel1 - this is the PubNub subscribe channel id 1 provided for your Plantronics tenant
+- PubNub_SubscribeChannel2 - this is the PubNub subscribe channel id 2 provided for your Plantronics tenant
+- PubNub_SubscribeChannel3 - this is the PubNub subscribe channel id 3 provided for your Plantronics tenant
-- PubNub_SubscribeChannel - this channel id you create in your PubNub developer account
+- PubNub_SubscribeChannel4 - this is the PubNub subscribe channel id 4 provided for your Plantronics tenant
-- REST_API_BaseAddress - this is the base URL of a REST Service API to forward the event to, e.g. http://localhost:8888/ (can also be a remote URL)
+- REST_API_Endpoint - this is URL of a REST Service API to forward the Plantronics realtime event to
-- REST_API_RequestUri - this is the script name of the REST Service API to forward the event to, i.e. the bit of the URL after the BaseURL, e.g. myscript.php

-Author: Lewis.Collins@Plantronics.com, 22nd June 2017
+Author: Lewis.Collins@Plantronics.com, 6th September 2017